MiniProfiler/rack-mini-profiler/README.md

 Currently supports Mysql2, Postgres, and Mongoid3 (with fallback support to ActiveRecord)

+## Configuration

-## Storage
+### Storage

-rack-mini-profiler stores it's results so they can be shared later and aren't lost at the end of the request.
+rack-mini-profiler stores its results so they can be shared later and aren't lost at the end of the request.

 There are 4 storage options: `MemoryStore`, `RedisStore`, `MemcacheStore`, and `FileStore`.